-2.10.7 Suspension of Billing for Unoccupied Premises
+2.10.5 Suspension of Billing for Unoccupied Premises

-The Board of Commissioners authorizes the suspension of water and/or sewer services without charging a fee, under certain circumstances such as a house that has been destroyed by fire.
+The suspension of water and/or sewer services without charging a fee is authorized under certain circumstances, such as a house that has been destroyed by fire.
 The water and/or sewer billing will be suspended provided that:

 - 1. The structure in question is removed, condemned, destroyed, or no longer requires water and/or sewer service in the opinion of the General Manager, and - 2.
 The property owner requests in writing the suspension of service and service charges to the structure, and - 3.
 The water meter is locked or removed when the service is suspended, and - 4.
+For sewer-only connections, the sewer lateral is capped at the right of way by a Districtbonded sewer contractor and inspected by the District, and - 5.
 The account is paid current to the first of the month following the District's receipt of the property owner's written request before the billing will be suspended.
 [Resolution Nos.
-444, 782]
+444, 782, 870, 888]

-2.10.8 Water Leak Adjustments
+2.10.6 Water Bill Adjustments